firedev/pf-website/src/_book/drama.md

 ![](/images/book/drama/joy-54.jpeg)

-> **“You cannot continue to victimize someone else just because you yourself were a victim once—there has to be a limit”**
->
-> Edward Said

 The Karpman's Drama Triangle is like a trap you want to steer clear of. is a psychological model that maps out dysfunctional interactions between individuals.
 It identifies three main roles: the Victim, the Persecutor, and the Rescuer.
 It's infamous for its knack to draw more and more people into its dynamics.

 - **Victim:** This is the person who feels oppressed, helpless, or in some kind of distress.
 They often seek sympathy and support from others.